PatrickMaiyer/Portapack_Wiki/Interpret-Guru-meditation-crashes.md

   * some other text like 'NoImg' or 'BBRunning' (see usages of 'chDbgPanic(const char *)')
 * Registers (only visible in case of a Hard Fault)
   * r0-r3 & r12: The values of the registers at the time of the fault.
   * lr: The link register contains the return address of the calling method.
-Use this value only if the process counter is unuseable.
+Use this value only if the process counter is unusable.
   * pc: The process counter is the location of the current instruction.
 Use this value in the next step.

 ## Determining the location in C/C++ source